 Adequate answer to the question, largely based on lecture material.
 No real development of arguments. <

 Reasonably comprehensive coverage.
 Well organised and structured.
 Good understanding of the material. <

 Comprehensive and accurate coverage of the area clarity of argument and expression.
 Depth of insight into theoretical issues.<< subject to change>>

-Demonstrate understanding, knowledge and relevance of the different approaches to the scientific study of personality and intelligence.
+On sucessful completion of the module, students will be able to demonstrate understanding, knowledge and relevance of the different approaches to the scientific study of intelligence.

-Demonstrate understanding, knowledge and application of tests of both personality and intelligence and how these are administered.
+On sucessful completion of the module, students will be able to demonstrate understanding, knowledge and application of tests of personality and how these are administered.

 Teaching and Learning Strategy

 I will host office drop in sessions during week 9 (5th week of teaching semester) in which students can receive support and guidance on how to approach and write the essay.
 You are not expected to attend the sessions, but you should you wish to have some individualised guidance on how to approach your essay then you are encouraged to do so.

 preparation prior to lectures, revision of lecture notes and/or podcasts.
 Essay preparation and production.
 Revision and preparation for exam.